 Kumoricon Staff Membership Policies

-Staff members should never spend money on any item or service for Altonimbus Entertainment without prior written approval from their director.
+- All spending is budgeted.
+Staff may not spend money for Kumoricon (or sign contracts for Kumoricon) without prior approval from their director or manager.
 Reimbursement requires written approval and itemized receipts.

 - Personally identifiable information about attendees, including but not limited to attendee or member databases, addresses, email addresses, phone numbers, or birthdates